 Within the Centre for Music and Science (CMS), the Faculty operates two fully equipped electronic studios: Studio 1 and Studio 2.
-These can both can be patched into the Concert Hall, Recital Room and other spaces for monitoring recordings remotely.
+These can both be patched into the Concert Hall, Recital Room and other spaces for monitoring recordings remotely.
 Both studios function as recording facilities and are acoustically isolated and treated.
-They are also set up to allow users to record performances in both the Concert Hall and Recital Room.
 They are for use by staff and students at all levels.
 Support for a range of audio-based projects, from cognitive psychology experiments to recording performances and compositions, is provided.
 There are two Mac-based recording systems running Reaper, Pro Tools Native, Logic and Ableton Live as well as various sample libraries, IRCAM software and ambisonic plugins for mixing 360 and VR audio.
 Hardware includes various audio interfaces by RME, midfield (ATC) and nearfield (Genelec) monitoring, an 8-channel surround system (Genelec) and industry standard microphones by AKG, Neumann and Shure.
 In addition, portable recording kits (inc. HD cameras and tripods) are available to students for recording their work in or outside the Faculty.